The X-Files merchandise: "Wave" sets

 The original VHS release of The X-Files in North America consisted of selected episodes from each of the first four seasons, which were released on a staggered basis beginning in 1996.

 Each "wave" was three VHS tapes, each containing two episodes, for a total of six episodes per wave and two waves per season (for example, the home video release of Wave 1 drew from the first half of the first season: "Pilot"/"Deep Throat", "Conduit"/"Ice" and "Fallen Angel"/"Eve").
 Each wave was also available in a boxed set.
 Ultimately 12 episodes (approximately half the total number aired) were selected by Chris Carter to represent each season, including nearly all "mythology arc" episodes and selected standalone episodes.
 Carter would briefly introduce each episode on the tape with an explanation of why it was chosen and anecdotes from the set.
 These same clips were later included on The X-Files full season DVDs.
 Wave 8 covering the last part of the fourth season was the last to be released.
 VHS "wave" tapes were not released for the fifth and later seasons, so there are no Carter "interviews" for selected episodes included on those DVDs.

 The last wave (wave 8 of the VHS series) did not have collectible cards (one per video tape) as had been included in each of the previous seven waves/releases.

-In the UK, all nine seasons were released on VHS in limited edition box sets.
+In the UK, in May 1995, two tapes were released.
+Each contained two episodes of the first season.
+It was intended to release all 24 episodes, two per tape, two tapes per month.
+The high UK television ratings prompted Fox Home Video to cease these releases after June 1995.
+Eventually, all nine seasons were released on VHS in limited edition box sets.

 The first VHS releases in Australia and the second releases in the UK were released in the format of File 1, File 2, etc., up until File 12, which was the final episode of Season 5.
 They were released from 1995 through until 1998.
 These are as follows: